Essay

 Test yourself next

-Open the art quiz and see how quickly you recognize these high-transmissibility works in mixed mode.
+Open the art quiz and see how quickly you recognize these images once you start thinking about form, story, and repetition separately.